HassanYA/ravenousdb/README.md

 ⚠️ Experimental - Do not use in Production ⚠️

 ### Why?
 It is interesting, RavenDB seems awesome but does not get enough recognition.
-Plus, there are no clojure based clients, apart from an outdated lib that doesn't seem to work with latest version of RavenDB.
+Plus, there are no clojure based clients, apart from an abandoned lib that doesn't seem to work with latest version of RavenDB.

 # Usage
 ## Creating a Client